Azure-Samples/batch-python-quickstart/README.md

 # Azure Batch Python Quickstart

-A basic .NET application that introduces Batch features such as pools, nodes, jobs, tasks, and interaction with Storage.
+A basic Python application that introduces Batch features such as pools, nodes, jobs, tasks, and interaction with Storage.
 Each task writes a text file to standard output.

 For details and explanation, see the accompanying article [Run your first Batch job with the Python API](https://docs.microsoft.com/azure/batch/quick-run-python).